terraform-google-modules/terraform-google-iam/docs/upgrading_to_iam_5.0.md

 ## Upgrade Instructions

-The 5.0 release has deprecated the root module, so you should switch to a specific submodule, where settings defaults for *_bindings variables is dropped:
+The 5.0 release has deprecated the root module, so you should switch to a specific submodule, where setting defaults for *_bindings variables is dropped:

 ```diff
  module "iam" {